 License plate recognition

-Auto Intellect provides the capability to recognize vehicle license plates from live camera feeds.
+Auto PSIM provides the capability to recognize vehicle license plates from live camera feeds.
 A license plate recognition system can comprise an unlimited number of video cameras, data storage and processing servers, and monitoring workstations.

-Auto Intellect saves the recognized license plate number, an image of the vehicle, a still frame containing the license plate, date/time stamp, location address, etc., to a dedicated SQL database.
+Auto PSIM saves the recognized license plate number, an image of the vehicle, a still frame containing the license plate, date/time stamp, location address, etc., to a dedicated SQL database.
 The system thus registers all vehicles passing through monitored areas, and lets you add textual comments for each database entry.

 You can perform database search by various criteria, such as speed range, timeframe of vehicle capture, etc. Reports can be displayed on screen, saved as standard file formats or printed out.

 1. Run a recognized license plate number through local, regional, and federal databases

 For tracking and searching purposes, Auto PSIM lets you run a recognized license plate number through federal and regional wanted vehicle databases, as well as through your own local databases.
 Axxon Traffic Control is able to query a database to obtain additional information such as vehicle make, color, VIN, and individual details of the vehicle.
 All of this information can be displayed on the operator's screen (see paragraph 4.
 "Notification").